Sam Johnson (activist): Social enterprise and business

-In 2016, Johnson launched a social enterprise focused on the alarming rates of social isolation in New Zealand which then joined forces with technology platform Mycare to improve the New Zealand care and support sector.
+In 2016, Johnson launched a social enterprise focused on social isolation in New Zealand, which then joined forces with technology platform Mycare to improve the New Zealand care and support sector.

 Awards and celebrities

 Johnson has received a Special Leadership Award from the Sir Peter Blake Trust and was named Young New Zealander of the Year and Public Relations Institute of New Zealand (PRINZ) Communicator of the Year in 2012.

 Johnson and the Student Volunteer Army have hosted many international icons and celebrities who visit Christchurch including several members of the British Royal Family, the 14th Dalai Lama of Tibet and organisers of the Never Again MSD gun control campaign.

+In the 2026 King’s Birthday Honours, Johnson was appointed an Officer of the New Zealand Order of Merit, for services to the community and youth.

 Personal life

-Johnson is openly gay and married to husband Tyler Brummer.
+Johnson is gay and married to husband Tyler Brummer.
 The couple live in Auckland.
 In 2022, they announced that they were looking for a surrogate in order to have a child.
+Their child was born in 2024.